A viewpoint by Fabrice Granatieri, Senior Consultant at Amaris Consulting.

 Cloud service providers build their offers in a way that complicates the return of companies’ data back to their own servers, or even to another cloud provider.
 Data transfer rates are also much slower when extracting data.

-- Software versions can be different or non-existent in cloud versions
+- Software versions can be different or non-existent

 The open-source software trend brings the promise of free, fully functional applications, but it is common to find that software versions included in a cloud provider’s offer are lacking recent features.